Planting fruit trees

 Whether you’re planting a new orchard or replacing dead trees, there are a lot of things to consider beforehand.
 A new orchard should be carefully planned and laid out.
 If you are planting trees in gaps in your orchard, known as ‘gapping up’, it is best to follow the original or existing tree spacing and pattern.
 Traditionally orchards were planted in rows or sets which makes it easier to map your trees as well as allowing for easier mowing and fruit collection and means each tree receives an even amount of sunlight.
-However, it is not recommended that you plant in the exact site of a dead tree as this can cause ‘replant disease’ which can seriously slow the growth of the new tree.
-To maintain the pattern plant slightly to the side of the old tree location, replicating the offset for each replacement tree.
-Planting stone fruit in place of pip fruit or vice versa avoids this issue.
+However, it is not recommended that you plant in the exact site of a dead tree as this can lead to ‘replant disease’.
+Although the complete pathology is poorly understood, it can seriously slow the growth of the new tree.
+Planting stone fruit in place of pip fruit or vice versa avoids this issue entirely, but a few years of fallow will also work.
+Planting marigolds is said to speed up soil recovery.
+If replanting straight away, maintain the planting pattern by planting trees slightly to the side of the old tree location, replicating the offset for each replacement tree.

-It might seem excessive when you are planting young trees, but full sized standards need about 10m between them.
+It might seem excessive when you are planting young trees, but full sized standards need about 10 metres (32′), or at the absolute least 7 metres (22′), between them.
 This allows for enough light and air penetration to each tree and reduces the susceptibility to and spread of pests and diseases.
+Just because a tree is on a standard rootstock, many can be pruned to stop them getting too high.
 Larger fruit trees like perry pears will require the farthest spacing as they can grow to a significant size when mature.

 When you buy a buy a maiden tree it will usually arrive bare-rooted and in a dormant state, which is the best time to transport and plant it.
 However, if you can’t plant it straight away then they will normally be fine in half a bucket of water for a week.
 If you need to wait any longer than this it is best to ‘heel it in’ at a temporary position in the ground or a pot.